How to Reduce Your Carbon Footprint and Save Energy

 What is a Carbon Footprint?

 A carbon footprint is a measure of greenhouse gases that you produce.
 These greenhouse gases come from the energy that you use in your everyday activities.
-The type of fuel that you might use every day would be from activities like driving a car or taking a plane flight.
-You generate greenhouse gases when you use energy to heat your home, whether it is electricity, oil, gas or coal.
+The type of fuel you might use every day would be from driving a car or taking a plane flight.
+You generate greenhouse gases when you use energy to heat your home, whether electricity, oil, gas or coal.
 Whether you are using electricity or these fossil fuels, it generates greenhouse gas emissions.
 Carbon dioxide emissions measured from these activities will give you your carbon footprint.
 The measuring of these emissions is as tons of carbon dioxide equal to these greenhouse gas emissions.

 Some foods produce more greenhouse gas emissions in manufacturing or processing.
-Plastic bags have a carbon footprint.
-Because of the emissions generated in the production of these bags.
+Plastic bags have a carbon footprint because of the emissions generated in the production of these bags.

 How can you reduce your carbon footprint?

 If you want to reduce your carbon footprint, it means rethinking what you usually do.
 The principles of reducing, reuse, recycle and refuse you go a long way towards this.
 If you follow these principles, you will reduce your carbon footprint.
-If you look to minimize packaging, to use everything and reduce waste, for example, use a thermos instead of plastic cups for coffee.
+If you look to minimize packaging, use everything and reduce waste; for example, use a thermos instead of plastic cups for coffee.
 Don’t buy water in plastic bottles unless you have no other choice.
 Walk instead of drive.
 Or ride a bike.